chousemath/TIPS_oracle/report.md

 # **Project Summary**

-> The process for developing our vehicle image classifier had 3 major stages.
-There were (1) data collection, (2) data processing and organization, and (3) classifier training.
+> The process for developing our vehicle image classifier had 4 major stages.
+There were (1) data collection, (2) data processing and organization, (3) classifier training, and (4) mobile app integration.
 Step (1) was performed because there was no good open source of image data we could use or buy when we first started the project.
 We were forced to collect all the image data ourselves from the internet.
 Step (2) was performed because using the raw image data in the training process resulted in very long training times.
 We did our best to keep training times (and compute costs) low by converting our images to black-and-white.
 In some cases, we also removed company watermarks, and other unecessary objects from the images.
 We also extracted frames from videos we took of vehicles.
 A description of our video-to-image data pipeline is described below.
 In order to expand our body of image data, we performed several data augmentation techniques by transforming our images in various ways (e.g. image rotation, addition of blur and noise, etc.).
 Details concerning these image transformations can be found in a description below.
 Step (3) was the actual AI component of our project, where we trained an image classifier to recognize different kinds of vehicles using the data prepared in steps (1) and (2).
 You can find descriptions of each stage of the process below.

 ### **Step 1: Data Collection**